-Business Education & Communication Skills II
+Business Education & Communication Skills II (4 Credits)

 This curriculum is individually tailored to the requirements of each participant.
 Areas covered include: following instructions, good study habits, business math, grammar, punctuation, business letter writing and spelling.
 The computer identifies students' specific areas of weakness and special emphasis is placed on these areas.
 Lessons are generated by the computer with supervision from the instructor.
-Placement Preparation & Assistance See page 4 in this catalog for complete description.